shyam12-arch/API-Scrapper/README.md

 # API-Scrapper
+# This is built by using Python and MySQL.
- With the help of this we can fetch data or information of any product like review, price,  brand, title from APIs.
+# With the help of this we can fetch data or information of any product like review, price,  brand, title from APIs.